datacamp-content-public/courses-r-from-scratch/chapter3.md

 This is a little revision and expansion on variables.

-In the exercise above, you displayed all the values for the `mat_mort_ratio` column with:
+In the exercise you have just done, you displayed all the values for the `mat_mort_ratio` column with:

 ```
 gender_data$mat_mort_ratio
 ```

-Instead of printing out the values in the column, we may want to give the column values their own name.
-We do this in exactly the same way as we do it when setting other variables.
-For example, here we give the label `mat_mort_vals` to the `mat_mort_ratio` column.
+Instead of printing out the values in the column, we may want to point to these values with a variable name.
+We do this in exactly the same way as we do when setting other variables.
+For example, here we give the name `mat_mort_vals` to the `mat_mort_ratio` column.

 ```
 mat_mort_vals <- gender_data$mat_mort_ratio